ni/nimble/packages/nimble-components/src/table/specs/cell-state-when-scrolling-hld.md

 *API:*
 This logic will be in the Nimble Virtualizer class, called from `handleVirtualizerChange()` (called when the user scrolls).
 It will apply to all Nimble tables / all column types, without an opt-out option.

+### Disabling Table Text Selection

+We could add CSS to our table text cells (`user-select: none`) to prevent text selection.
+This would also eliminate the concern about text selection remaining after a scroll.

+We decided against this because there's valid use cases for copying text out of a table cell, and the selection+scrolling issue doesn't seem like a sufficient reason to disable selection entirely.

 ## Open Issues

 -   (Need to finalize API details surrounding the `onBeforeFocusedCellRecycled` proposal)